 DRI #1394

-DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information

-project appears to meet or exceed applicable DRI thr vernment to provide basic project information that will allow the RDC to determine if the resholds.
+DEVELOPMENT OF REGIONAL IMPACT Initial DRI Information This form is to be completed by the city or county government to provide basic project information that will allow the RDC to determine if the project appears to meet or exceed applicable DRI thresholds.
 Refer to both the Rules for the DRI Process and the DRI Tiers and Thresholds

-for more information.

 Lo cal Government Information

 Submitting Local Government: Atlanta

 Individual completing form: Shelley Peart

 Telephone: 404-330-6781

 E-mail: speart@atlantaga.gov

 ng this form is responsible for the accuracy of the information contained herein.
 If a and, in total, the project meets or exceeds a DRI threshold, the local government in which sponsible for initiating the DRI review process.

-Proposed Project Information
+Pr oposed Project Information

 Name of Proposed Project: Broadstone west

 Location (Street Address, GPS Coordinates, or Legal Land Lot Description):

 Brief Description of Project: The applicant proposes a mixed use project consisting of 265 residential units and 25,000 sf of commercial space located at street level.